 To request a heritage survey, use the Heritage Survey Request Form below.
-Return completed form to firstname.lastname@example.org.
+Please return the completed form to firstname.lastname@example.org.

-To learn more about YMAC’s policies on Aboriginal Cultural Heritage, please read our Policy Statement below.
+To learn more about YMAC’s policies on Aboriginal Cultural Heritage, please read our Policy Statement by clicking on the link below.

 YMAC continues to be very concerned about the proposed changes to the Aboriginal Heritage Act 1972 (WA).
 In September 2014 we held an on-Country meeting at the traditional Yule River meeting place for all WA Aboriginal people to talk about these changes.
 Following the meeting, a delegation of Traditional Owners travelled to Parliament House in Perth on November 20 to discuss the changes with the Minister for Aboriginal Affairs.
 This was followed up by another meeting at Yule River in September 2015.